How Many Valence Electrons Does Hydrogen Have

 Hydrogen is the first element on the periodic table, with the atomic number 1.
 It is unique because it has only one proton and one electron.
 This single electron occupies the 1s orbital, making hydrogen highly reactive.
-Hydrogen is crucial in various chemical reactions in organic chemistry and biochemistry.
+Hydrogen plays a crucial role in various chemical reactions, including those in organic chemistry and biochemistry.

 Introduction To Valence Electrons